qiskit-community/prototype-zne/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature request
-about: Suggest an idea for this project 💡!
+about: Suggest an idea for this project.
-labels: [feature]
+labels: [feature, triage]
 title: ''
 assignees: ''
 ---